veillette/opticsTextbook/content/Chap05Interference/InterferenceCoherence.md

 \mathcal{E}_{\parallel}\end{pmatrix},
 \end{align*}
 ```
 which is **randomly polarised**.
-Suppose we separate the two polarisations, and rotate one so that the two resulting fields are aligned, e.g.
+Suppose we separate the two polarizations, and rotate one so that the two resulting fields are aligned, e.g.

 ```{math}
 \begin{align*}